Upside Down Skillet Caramelized Apple Pecan Biscuits

 Then place the remaining cut-up apples on top of the biscuit pieces.
 Sprinkle with Cinnamon Sugar if desired.

-Bake at 325° until golden brown which should take about 12 to 18 minutes depending on your oven.
+Bake at 325ยฐ until golden brown which should take about 12 to 18 minutes depending on your oven.
+Remove from oven.

 The top is about to become the bottom.
 All the apple pecan goodness is currently on the bottom.

-Place a plate on top of the iron skillet as shown.
+Place your serving plate on top of the iron skillet as shown.
 The iron skillet will still be very hot so use caution and pot holders!
-Flip the plate and skillet over together.
+Carefully, flip the plate and skillet over together.
+The biscuits will fall onto the serving dish.
+Now the bottom is the top!

 Apple Pecan Biscuits